-This was an ambitious project to transform a run down Georgian house in the centre of Exeter, Devon into an energy efficient contemporary home.
-In the heart of Exeter’s City Centre Conservation Area the original building was locally listed and in the setting of the historic City Wall, a Scheduled Monument.
-The contemporary approach of the architects and the quality of the design for the new extension won favour with Exeter City planning officers and Historic England.
-The project injects natural light into the existing house as well as creating a complimentary relationship between the historic original interior and the relatively minimalist but carefully crafted aesthetic of the new extension.
+An ambitious project to transform a run down Georgian house in the centre of Exeter, Devon.
+The finished scheme created an energy efficient and unique contemporary home.
+The original building was locally listed and in the setting of the historic City Wall, a Scheduled Monument.
+The site lies in the heart of Exeter’s City Centre Conservation Area.
+The contemporary approach of the architects won favour with Exeter City planning officers and Historic England.
+The project injects natural light into the existing house improving the connection with the outside space.
+As well as creating a complimentary relationship between the historic original interior and the relatively minimalist but carefully crafted aesthetic of the new extension.

-The project was awarded a Commendation in the 2019 Devon Historic Buildings Trust Conservation Awards.
+The 2019 Devon Historic Buildings Trust Conservation Awards commended the project.
 The judging panel recognised the ambition and success of the project in placing an unashamedly contemporary building in a historical setting.